A simple model of trees for unicellular maps: Counting 3-constellations

 \subsubsection{A planar object with (almost) the same induction}

-Denote by $d_{\ell_1,\ell_2,\ell_3}(n;g_0)$ the number of planar $3$-constellations of size $n-g_0$ endowed with: \begin{itemize} \item a $C$-permutation of its circle vertices of each color with respectively $\ell_1$, $\ell_2$ and $\ell_3$ cycles; \item An unordered set of $g_0$ triples of square leaves, such that the triples are mutually disjoint and each triple is of the form $f_1,f_2,f_3$, with $f_i$ connected to a circle vertex of color $i$. \end{itemize} \begin{lem} These numbers satisfy the induction:
+Denote by $d_{\ell_1,\ell_2,\ell_3}(n;g_0)$ the number of planar $3$-constellations of size $n-g_0$ endowed with: \begin{itemize} \item a $C$-permutation of its circle vertices of each color with respectively $\ell_1$, $\ell_2$ and $\ell_3$ cycles; \item An unordered set of $g_0$ triples of square leaves, such that the triples are mutually disjoint and each triple is of the form $f_1,f_2,f_3$, with $f_i$ connected to a circle vertex of color $i$. \end{itemize} \begin{lem} These numbers satisfy the induction (with $g$ defined as usual by $\ell_1+\ell_2+\ell_3=2n-2g+1$), for $g>0$:

 \end{lem} \begin{proof} First, we have